late to the party album rollout

 +15% retention rate +60% impressions +130% comments + shares

-Analysis: stats signal demand for acoustic performances
+Analysis: stats from live performance video signal demand for acoustic performances and content

 SOCIAL LISTENING